Rookout/docs/docs/welcome.md

 You can also try the following:
 - Find your specific deployment in our [Deployment Examples](deployment-examples.md).
-- Reach out to us if anything is unclear: support@rookout.com
+- Reach out to us if anything is unclear: {@inject: supportEmail}.